dreamportdev/Osdev-Notes/08_VirtualFileSystem/03_TarFileSystem.md

 $$ next\_{header} = header\_{ptr} + header\_{size} + file\_{size} $$

 The lookup function then will be in the form of a loop.
 The first thing we'll need to know is when we've reached the end of the archive.
-As mentioned above, if there are two or more zero-filled records, it indicated the end.
+As mentioned above, if there are two or more zero-filled records, it indicates the end.
 So while searching, we need to make sure that we keep track of the number of zeroed records.
 The main lookup loop should be similar to the following pseudo-code:

 ```c
 int zero_counter = 0;